 “You can do it!”

-This is Joyce Daser Adams’ favorite quote.
+This is Joyce Daser Adams’ favourite quote.
 They are her late father’s words and they inspired her to start Auto Lady Synergy Company.
 This Plateau state native owns two automobile shops in Abuja and one in Jos where she offers painting, bodywork, carwash, maintenance and repairs of all types of vehicles.
 She also trains young girls to become mechanics and her payroll is full of women whom she trained.
 We spoke to one of her trainee mechanics at Auto Lady and mother of four, Juliet.
 This interview was done in Nigerian Pidgin English.

 Tell us small thing about yourself.